 My name is Kirk Lombard and I am many things: writer, teacher, musician…actor, inveterate blogger, raconteur…commercial fisherman, puppet master…tenor, baseball historian, and…champion eel fisherman.
+My book The Sea Forager's Guide to Northern California is forthcoming from Heyday Press in August 2016.

 In addition to all these, I am deeply passionate about our California marine resources.
 I worked for 7 years as a fisheries observer for the Pacific States Marine Fisheries Commission.
 In that capacity it became my professional duty to find out what the local citizenry was fishing for.
 Onboard rockfish boats off the Farallones I counted rockfish; on the piers I checked herring, jacksmelt, stripers, pile perch; on the beaches I saw how surf and night smelt were captured; in the hidden coves I checked in on goose barnacle poachers, (not because I had to, because I wanted to); in downtown San Francisco I watched homeless, drop-line-wielding grandmothers, pull rockfish after rockfish out of storm drains.
 You want to get deep with this stuff?
 Talk to me.